 The Caribbean season runs from mid-December to mid-April, but there are plenty of benefits to undertaking a yacht charter in the region once the crowds have dispersed.
 Quieter waters will suit those after a more secluded cruising experience, and the days are still warm and sunny, with little rainfall expected.

 There is also a fantastic selection of events taking place.
-Best experienced as part of a private charter vacation, these local gatherings give travellers a rare insight into the unique cultural traditions of the region’s islands.
+Best experienced as part of a private charter vacation, these local gatherings give travelers a rare insight into the unique cultural traditions of the region’s islands.
 Read on to find out more.

 Although Easter is the busiest time of the month, the long weekend still provides the perfect excuse to swap the unpredictable climes of the northern hemisphere with the guaranteed sunshine and beautiful warm waters of the Caribbean.